Insubric/steepest_paths_tool/README.md

 ----------------------
 If you use the **Steepest paths tool** and publish some result based on this R script, please cite this software as follows:

-Swiss Federal Institute for Forest Snow and Landscape Research WSL, 2023, Steepest paths tool (vers.
-1.0), https://github.com/Insubric/steepest_paths_tool.
+Swiss Federal Institute for Forest Snow and Landscape Research WSL, 2023, Steepest paths tool (v0.10), https://github.com/Insubric/steepest_paths_tool.